nickjbrowning/cscs-docs/docs/guides/storage.md

     The default installed version of `mksquashfs` on Alps does not support the best `zstd` compression method.
     Every uenv contains a better version of `mksquashfs`, which is used by the uenv to compress itself when it is built.

-    The exact location inside the uenv depends on the target architecure, and version, and will be of the form:
+    The exact location inside the uenv depends on the target architecture, and version, and will be of the form:
     ```
     /user-environment/linux-sles15-${arch}/gcc-7.5.0/squashfs-${version}-${hash}/bin/mksquashfs
     ```